 We used to do a Mommy and Me Jazzercise class too.
 Now I just hit the gym in an oversized t-shirt and thinning, anti-fat shake yoga pants.
 When I actually make it there…

-Who knows if it is actually the real deal, but I put them in a side-by-side taste test and I couldn’t tell the difference.
-If you’ve never had one, they are similar to a Disney Dole Whip and trust me they’ll be the best thing you’ve ever tasted.
+Who knows if it is actually the real thing, but I put them in a side-by-side taste test and I couldn’t tell the difference.
+If you’ve never had one, they are a mix between fruit smoothies and a Disney Dole Whip and trust me they’ll be the best thing you’ve ever tasted.

 - BBC- Banana, Baileys and Coconut (only mine also has strawberries!)

 - Banana Smoothie

 - Combine the orange juice concentrate, milk, water, sugar and vanilla into a high powered blender.
 Blend until smooth.
 Consistency of orange juice concentrate can vary, so you can add more water if the beverage is too thick.